W. P. Auld: Murders of Aboriginals

 The two deaths referred to were presumably that inflicted by Alaric Ward (no relation to Ebenezer Ward, mentioned below) on 9 August 1864 and that of 8 September 1864 for which Auld was charged.

 At the trial no evidence was brought for the prosecution, rather there was a report that the man shot at (named Dombey or Bombey) was still alive.
-Auld was acquitted when the two witnesses did not take the stand (one, Francis James Packard, brother of H. D. Packard, had drowned in the Murray and the other, a man named McDougall, left for England once he reached Melbourne.
+Auld was acquitted when the two witnesses did not take the stand (one, Francis James Packard, brother of H. D. Packard, had drowned in the Murray and the other, a man named McDougall, Auld's co-accused, left for England once he reached Melbourne.

-Auld, rather than counting his blessings, aroused considerable public antipathy by then attempting to claim costs from parliament, a move which was defeated after strenuous opposition from (among others) H.B.T.
-Strangways, who was contemptuous of Auld's defence that he was following Finniss's orders.
+Auld, rather than counting his blessings, aroused considerable public antipathy by then attempting to claim costs from parliament, a move which was defeated after strenuous opposition from (among others) H. B. T. Strangways, who was contemptuous of Auld's defence that he was following Finniss's orders.

 Back in Adelaide

 On 1 September Police trooper Potter was sent to Adam Bay 23 September 1866 on the "Ellen Lewis" with warrants for the arrest of Auld's fellow-accused William Dougall and Adam Chandler.
-Auld (who had returned earlier, perhaps on the "Coorong" on 6 April 1866) had already been charged and was out on bail.
+Auld (who had returned earlier, perhaps by the "Coorong" on 6 April 1866) had already been charged and was out on bail.

 On 15 November 1866 he married Eliza Hartland Strawbridge (1842? – 20 February 1916), eldest daughter of William S. Strawbridge (1843–1911), who replaced Goyder as Surveyor General.
 Eliza wrote poetry in collaboration with her mother, Eliza Stockholm Strawbridge (1818–1897). and published a volume of her own in 1913.